openingscience/book/_posts/2013-08-12-altmetrics.md

 ---
 layout: post
 title: "Altmetrics and Other Novel Measures for Scientific Impact"
+modified_date: 15 September 2013
 authors:
  - name:  Martin Fenner
    orcid: 0000-0003-1419-2405
 categories: [vision]
----

-> Good science, original work, always went beyond the body of received opinion, always represented a dissent from orthodoxy.
-However, then, could the orthodox fairly assess it?
-<small>Richard Rhodes mod. from Michael Polanyi in "Making of the Atomic
-Bomb"</small>

-## Abstract

-Impact assessment is one of the major drivers in scholarly communication, in particular since the number of available faculty positions and grants has far exceeded the number of applications.
+abstract: "Impact assessment is one of the major drivers in scholarly communication, in particular since the number of available faculty positions and grants has far exceeded the number of applications.
 Peer review still plays a critical role in evaluating science, but